Daniel 11:45

 between the sea and the beautiful holy mountain

-Yet he will come to his end
+but he will meet his end

-and no one will help him
+with no one to help him

 Persons / Places / Events